 Myth: Chapman students themselves don’t support diversity efforts.

 Chapman students run a wide variety of diversity and inclusion clubs, including the Asian Pacific Student Association, Queer and Trans People of Color Collective, Black Student Union and Chapman Feminists.
 You can find a list of student diversity and cultural organization here.
 Aside from weekly meetings, these student organizations also host campus-wide events.

-Students are also involved in Cross-Cultural Engagement which is run by student staff supervised by one staff member.
+Students are also involved in The Cross-Cultural Center which is maintained by student staff supervised by staff members.
 The Chapman Diversity Project also includes student volunteers who are members and co-chairs of different committees.

 Myth: Chapman is a school for rich white kids.

 86% of Chapman University students receive financial aid.
 You can find more information about affording Chapman here.
 While a majority of Chapman students identify as white, you can find the racial and ethnic breakdown of Chapman at DataMart.

 The Fish Interfaith Center addressed this misperceptions in this statement from its website.